Looking for a Holistic Dentist in Kitchener-Waterloo?

 Do you suffer from obstructive sleep apnea that you're not aware of?

 Well, mouth breathing can affect skeletal development in children and it can also dry out your mouth creating an environment that favours more harmful kinds of bacteria?
 Sleep apnea can have a myriad of negative effects and can also lead to intense clenching and grinding that can damage your teeth and jaws.
 Holistic Dentistry focuses on how you sleep.
 They can arrange diagnostic tests and sleep studies to make sure you're getting the most out of sleep time.

 Is your diet supplying your teeth and gums with what they need for optimal health?
 Are you getting enough Calcium and Phosphorus in your diet to bolster your tooth enamel?
 Do you consume enough Vitamin C for immunity and to help collagen synthesis for healthy gums?
 A Holistic Dentist will want to make sure you're consuming the right building blocks to keep your dental and overall health on point.

-Many holistic Dentists will favour composite bonding (white fillings) over mercury-containing amalgam fillings.
+Providers of holistic dentistry favour composite bonding (white fillings) over mercury-containing amalgam fillings.
 They may also offer ceramic implants over traditional titanium ones.
 Depending on your viewpoint about the use of biocompatible metals in your mouth, you may prefer ceramic alternatives.